 Put simply, when light enters a clear substance like moissanite, it gets slowed down, which causes it to bend or refract, before it speeds up again as it leaves the substance.
 Moissanite has a higher Refractive Index than diamond, which means that moissanite will bend light more, and therefore show higher levels of Brilliance and Fire.

 This means that when sunlight hits a moissanite stone, it sparkles in a rainbow, almost disco ball pattern that is beautiful to behold.
 A diamond, on the other hand, will refract light in more of a kaleidoscope pattern which sticks to a more white, blue, grey sparkle in the gem.
 The bigger the moissanite stone is, the easier it is to tell the difference in brilliance and fire of the gem from a diamond.
 However, in most cases, people will simply be admiring your moissanite engagement ring for the beautiful piece that it is, not just checking the sparkle of the main gem to see what type of gemstone it is.

 A colourless moissanite stone and a diamond are slightly different in colour, but the difference is so small that it is only noticeable when comparing moissanite and diamond side by side.
-A diamond will have no traces of other colours, whereas a moissanite stone will have subtle traces of grey or yellow that can be seen in certain lights.
+A diamond will have no traces of other colours, whereas a moissanite stone may have subtle traces of grey or yellow that can be seen in certain lights.
 Unless you have a moissanite ring and a diamond ring side by side, this difference is impossible for regular people to notice.

 In contrast, being a lab-grown stone, moissanite is easy to colour, allowing you greater flexibility in design with a moissanite engagement ring.
 Some popular colours are pink, blue, yellow, purple, green, grey, but a moissanite stone can be coloured to your heart’s desire.